Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

 The Weinstein handlebody diagram we draw should specify the Legendrian attaching knots in $S^3$ along with the pairs of $3$-balls indicating the attachments of the $1$-handles.
 By removing a point away from these attachments, we reduce the picture in $S^3$ to a picture in $\R^3$.
 After a contactomorphism, the contact structure on $\R^3$ is $\ker(dz-ydx)$ in coordinates $(x,y,z)$.
-The \emph{front projection} is the map $\pi: \R^3\to \R^2$ with $\pi(x,y,z)=(x,z)$.
+The \emph{front projection} is the map $\Pi: \R^3\to \R^2$ with $\Pi(x,y,z)=(x,z)$.
 A Legendrian curve in this contact structure is tangent to the contact planes, which happens precisely when the $y$-coordinate is equal to the slope $\frac{dz}{dx}$ of the front projection.
-Therefore, Legendrian knots can be recovered from their front projections with the requirement that the diagram has no vertical tangencies (instead it will have cusp singularities where the knot is tangent to the fibers of the projection) and the crossings are always resolved so that the over-strand is the strand with the more negative slope (we orient the $y$-axis into the page to maintain the standard orientation convention for $\R^3$ so the over-strand is the strand with a more negative $y$-coordinate).
-In these front projections, the contact framing $tb$ can be computed combinatorially in terms of the oriented crossings and cusps of the diagram, when the diagram is placed in a standard form when the pairs of $3$-balls giving the attaching regions of $1$-handles related by a reflection across a vertical axis.
+Therefore, a Legendrian knot can be recovered from the diagram of its front projection with the requirement that the diagram has no vertical tangencies (instead it has cusp singularities where the knot is tangent to the fibers of the projection) and the crossings are always resolved so that the over-strand is the strand with the more negative slope (we orient the $y$-axis into the page to maintain the standard orientation convention for $\R^3$ so the over-strand is the strand with a more negative $y$-coordinate).
+In these front projections, the contact framing $tb$ can be computed combinatorially in terms of the oriented crossings and cusps of the diagram, when the diagram is placed in Gompf standard form, where the pairs of $3$-balls giving the attaching regions of $1$-handles related by a reflection across a vertical axis.
 Namely, $tb$ of a Legendrian knot $L$ in the front projection, $\Pi(L)$ can be computed by the formula